piskvorky/gensim/docs/_sources/tut2.txt

 [(0, -0.617), (1, 0.054)] # "Graph minors A survey"

-Model persistency is achieved via the :func:`save` and :func:`load` functions:
+Model persistency is achieved with the :func:`save` and :func:`load` functions:

 >>> lsi.save('/tmp/model.lsi') # same for tfidf, lda, ...
 >>> lsi = models.LsiModel.load('/tmp/model.lsi')

 The next question might be: just how exactly similar are those documents to each other?
-Is there a way to formalize the similarity, so that for a given document, we can order some other set of documents according to their similarity?
+Is there a way to formalize the similarity, so that for a given input document, we can order some other set of documents according to their similarity?
 Similarity queries are covered in the :doc:`next tutorial <tut3>`.